 21st March 1939

 Postcard sent through the feldpost service to an address in Osnabrück.
 The photograph depicting the town of Holešov in Bohemia & Moravia.
-A philatelic 'halfway house'.
-The Protectorate being proclaimed on16th March 1939, this postcard uses a Czech stamp (Mi.349) with the first Protectorate overprints being issued 15th July 1939.
+A 'Vorläufer' postage stamp: The tolerated use of a Czech stamp (Mi.349) following the creation of the Protectorate.
 Ref: 21.03.1939

 Holešov